alexRyan719/playground-4845hwo2/coverPage.md

 become a partner within a year or so.

 However, this is all done in an effort to provide free Computer Science education to anyone willing to learn.
 I used to tutor freshmen and sophmore CS students at CSU and love being able to introduce others to the wonderful world of CS!
-Problem solving with code is a mental exercise and tose "ah-ha!" moments release endorphins all the same.
+Problem solving with code is a mental exercise and those "ah-ha!" moments release endorphins all the same.

 # Twitch - algore719